TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default App;
 ~~~

 Now it's time to add the router!
-In **React Router v6.7.0**, it is recommended to add routes in form of an object.
+There's a couple of ways of defining our app's routes, but in **React Router v6.7.0 or higher**, it is recommended to add routes as objects.
 Add the following to `root.js`, we will talk about what is happening in a little bit.

 ~~~jsx
 import React from "react";